chalbersma/manowar/README.md

-# Jellyfish
+# Manowar

-> Jellyfish, it stores info about your servers and analyzes it for you if you ask it to.
+> Manowar, it stores info about your servers and analyzes it for you if you ask it to.

 ## Description

-Jellyfish is a tool designed to help people profile and analyze their server fleets for for various things.
-With is companion tool, jellyfish-audits it can check environments for a series of common vulnerabilities that one might wish to check against.
+Manowar is a tool designed to help people profile and analyze their server fleets for for various things.
+With is companion tool, audittools it can check environments for a series of common vulnerabilities that one might wish to check against.